 Gender and ethnicity quartiles

-These charts show the gender and ethnicity (BME staff, white staff and those who have not confirmed their ethnicity) split when we order hourly rate of pay from highest to lowest and group into four equal quartiles.
+This chart shows the gender split when we order hourly rate of pay from highest to lowest and group into four equal quartiles.

 The proportion of women in the upper quartile has remained virtually unchanged since last year (31.9% from 31.8% a year ago); however, there is now a very slightly higher proportion of women employed across the College (46% of the staff population compared to 45.3% a year ago).